-In the event you feel a need to request an accommodation for medical, religious, housing or Covid-19 Vaccination, please take immediate action.
+In the event you feel a need to request an accommodation for medical, religious, or housing, please take immediate action.
 Simply, click on the appropriate link below and carefully follow the instructions to complete and submit your request.

 If you do not need to request an accommodation, you do not need to complete any form.

 Note: Participants may be placed and moved into any location across the Walt Disney World Parks & Resorts property, based upon operational need.

 Our appearance standards are an important part of our company's heritage.
 You are expected to review the full Disney Look guidelines prior to arrival.
 You must be fully compliant with the Disney Look guidelines when you arrive.

 As your arrival day draws closer, please keep watch for important communication from us with links to several items you must read and/or complete.
 You will need to frequently log into your Dashboard account, DOC account, DORMS account, and Workday account to add information and complete documents/tasks.

 Incoming participants may have the opportunity to indicate preferences for apartment floorplan and/or roommates.